GLOBAL MARKETS-Dollar under pressure as central bank meetings loom

 "The dollar faces a lot of key event risk in the week ahead

-with the release of the U.S. Q2 GDP report and the latest FOMC
+with the release of the U.S. Q2 GDP report and latest FOMC

 employment report for July on Friday," said Lee Hardman,